artificial-experience/marlware/README.md

 # Marl-Revamped-QMIX

-Welcome to Marl-Revamped-QMIX, a project which is not just about providing a top-tier implementation of the Monotonic Value Function Factorisation (QMIX) algorithm, but also about my personal journey through the fascinating world of Deep Multi-Agent Reinforcement Learning (MARL).
+Welcome to Marl-Revamped-QMIX, a project which is not just about implementation of the Monotonic Value Function Factorisation (QMIX) algorithm, but also about my personal journey through the fascinating world of Deep Multi-Agent Reinforcement Learning (MARL).
 As a testament to my learning process, this repository reflects a growing understanding of complex multi-agent systems and deep learning models.

 ## A Learning Journey